 This well-structured red opens with aromas of black fruit, dried and macerated rose, and spices.
 On the palate, notes of cocoa round out the profile and lend it a smooth, rounded character.
 The pronounced tannins are supple and give the finish a lovely length without overshadowing the fruit.
-At this price, it’s a deal you won’t want to miss!
+At this price, it’s a deal you definitely don’t want to miss!

 Buy Cave de Cairanne wines at the best prices in a private sale!